1969-2019: 50 years of service – made possible by viewers like you!

 Made Possible By Viewers Like You: 50 Years of Maryland Public Television

-Now, a new, 120-minute production Made Possible By Viewers Like You: 50 Years of Maryland Public Television captures five decades of televised education and entertainment.
+A two-hour production capturing five decades of televised education and entertainment.
 Ask about how to order your personal DVD by e-mailing firstname.lastname@example.org.

 Nearly 800 separate productions and series were made at MPT beginning in 1969 and continuing uninterrupted for five decades.